Year-End Giving Strategies

 QCD + Designated Fund

 Qualified Charitable Distributions (QCD’s) can be a powerful tax-planning strategy for clients over the age of 70 ½.
-As you are likely aware, the government allows individuals to give up to $105,000 per year directly from their IRA to charity.
-With IRA assets in the trillions (with a “t”), individuals sometimes are in a position where their Required Minimum Distribution (RMD) is large enough that they don’t need the additional income.
+The government allows individuals to give up to $105,000 per year directly from their IRA to charity.
+With IRA assets in the trillions, individuals are sometimes in a position where their Required Minimum Distribution (RMD) is large enough that they don’t need the additional income.
 Rather than taking the RMD and inflating their Adjusted Gross Income (AGI) which could push them into higher tax brackets, disrupt their Social Security and other benefits, some individuals are choosing to bypass that income completely using a QCD.
 For some, those distributions can be quite large and while they like the idea of being charitable, they aren’t excited about the major windfall into the nonprofit’s hands.
 In these cases, individuals have established a Designated Endowment fund to permanently support their favorite nonprofit or cause.
 For example, with a $20,000 QCD, your client could permanently support their favorite charity with $1,000 per year, forever.
 Maybe your client is already supporting their local church or favorite nonprofit every year anyway (likely from their checkbook), why not consider suggesting an alternative, tax-advantaged way of doing this using the QCD strategy?

 Appreciated Securities